Skip to main content

 Millen Castle, locally known as Waterburcht Millen, lies in the village of Millen, in the province of Limburg in the Flemish region in Belgium.

 Millen Castle was first mentioned in 1365.
-The square keep, predating the castle, had at that time already developed into a square water castle with a projecting gate tower and circular flanking towers on two corners.
+The square keep, which predates the castle, had already developed into a square water castle with a projecting gate tower and circular flanking towers at the two corners by then.

-In 1489 the castle was besieged and taken which caused a lot of damage.
-At that time it was owned by Arnold van Barlo; a servant of the Prince-Bishop of Liège.
+In 1489, the castle was besieged and captured, causing significant damage.
+At that time, it was owned by Arnold van Barlo, a servant of the Prince-Bishop of Liège.

-In 1591 the castle came into the hands of the Fléron family, they turned the decaying castle into a more comfortable manor in the style of the Mosan Renaissance.
+In 1591, the castle came into the hands of the Fléron family, who transformed the decaying fortress into a more comfortable manor in the style of the Mosan Renaissance.

-After the 18th century the castle wasn't permanently inhabited anymore which caused it to fall into decay.
-This led to the collapse of the residential wing in 1774.
+After the 18th century, the castle was no longer permanently inhabited, leading to its decay.
+This resulted in the collapse of the residential wing in 1774.

-In the early 19th century the castle had become a ruin and important parts of the castle were torn down.
-The east and west wing which remained were turned into farm buildings.
+In the early 19th century, the castle had become a ruin, and large parts were torn down.
+The remaining east and west wings were converted into farm buildings.

-In 1972 the castle remains were bought by the municipality of Millen to prevent further loss.
+In 1972, the municipality of Millen purchased the castle remnants to prevent further deterioration.

 Gallery